Meet The Team

 In her spare time Alice enjoys playing tennis, and enjoys being a mum to Harry and George.
 She has developed a knack for creating superhero and football cakes.

 Helen studied sports therapy, sports massage, sports nutrition, personal training & aerobics in Bath.

 She also completed the Football Association treatment & management of sports injuries course (specialising in football).

 She has worked at the Village hotel in Nottingham giving gym instruction & personal training, and at Derbyshire County Cricket and Derby County Football club as a sports massage therapist providing sports massage to players.

 When not at work she is a busy mum of three and wife of a professional footballer, but if she does get a bit of spare time, she enjoys running & eating out, as well as baking & then devouring the outcome!
 Helen is also a big supporter of the charity Donna Louise Children's Hospice and in the last five years has done a 10k race, climbed Tres Picos , run the London Marathon, organised ladies lunches & various small events, and is always up for her next challenge!

-She enjoys, walking her dog, cooking, gardening, DIY, swimming and aqua classes, Any form of art work, painting, clothes, jewellery and reading fiction and nonfiction books.
+She enjoys, Hot Yoga, cooking, gardening, swimming and aqua classes, any form of art work, painting, and reading fiction and nonfiction books.

-She has three grown up children and a grandchild, so life is very busy and full of fun.
+She has three grown up children and several grandchildren, so life is always busy and full of fun.